-This short travelogue follows the discovery of a set of images taken during a trip a relative took whilst on holiday … Continue reading A road trip in the Free State and neighbouring Lesotho
+This short travelogue follows the discovery of a set of images taken during a trip a relative took whilst on holiday in South Africa in 1957.
+His handwriting was even worse than mine, so I am unfortunately not able to identify specific locations or people.
+He traveled from Germany by boat, calling in at Cape Town, … Continue reading A road trip in the Free State and neighbouring Lesotho

-Today is the 25th anniversary of the World Wide Web, an innovation that has fundamentally changed society much as the … Continue reading 25 years old today: what difference has the World Wide Web really made to #travel?
+Today is the 25th anniversary of the World Wide Web, an innovation that has fundamentally changed society much as the Industrial Revolution did in the 18th century.
+The travel and tourism industry is one transformed - indeed is still transforming and keeping we travel and tourism professionals on our toes.
+No longer in control of … Continue reading 25 years old today: what difference has the World Wide Web really made to #travel?

 It's not just about grand vistas and easy to capture statements of beauty, it's in the detail that a landscape's story is told.
 Full of bold statements and a mind-boggling array of activities, I wasn't sure five night's in a resort would do the Overberg region in the Western Cape any justice.
 Much visited, advocated … Continue reading Locals are Destinations’ Custodians

 Historical re-enactment, tribes, tradition, culture, ethnic group or cultural show; does this reflect who the modern nation is today?
 An article in the online publication Tourism Update monthly magazine caught my attention yesterday; “Fresh Ideas for Selling Namibia” and being involved in outbound tourism to Southern Africa, clicked on the link to find out more. … Continue reading What exactly is a Living Museum?

 There has been a constant and insatiable newsfeed of drama, debacle and tarnished dreams, and I am at pains not to add to any of the above.
 In fact I have been sitting on this blog post for a while.
 Way back in 1992 when I was working in the marketing department at the original … Continue reading A Personal Memory of Nelson Mandela on #MandelaDay